A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 2. Roquefort and Sauternes

-Roquefort is a pungent blue cheese that requires a wine with enough sweetness to balance its intense flavors.
+• Roquefort is a pungent blue cheese that pairs well with a wine that has enough sweetness to balance its intense flavors.
 Sauternes, a sweet French dessert wine, complements Roquefort with its rich, honeyed flavors, making for a luxurious pairing.

 3. Camembert and Normandy Cider